We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Medical News Today only shows you brands and products that we stand behind.Our team thoroughly researches and evaluates the recommendations we make on our site.
 To establish that the product manufacturers addressed safety and efficacy standards, we:

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-It is normal for hair color to change, as people age.
-But white hair can appear at almost any time in life.
-Even teenagers and people in their 20s may notice strands of white hair.
+It is normal for hair color to change as people age.
+But gray or white hair can appear at almost any time in life.
+Genetic factors, stress, hair dyes, and other factors may contribute.

 The human body has millions of hair follicles or small sacs lining the skin.
 The follicles generate hair and color or pigment cells that contain melanin.
 Over time, hair follicles lose pigment cells, resulting in white hair color.

 In this article, we look at some common causes of prematurely white hair, along with ways to slow the graying process down or prevent it, in some instances.

 - Vitamin deficiencies can cause hair to turn white prematurely.